 So if you or a loved one are missing one or more teeth, the question is not “Should I replace it?” but “How should I replace it?”

 Since both dentures and bridges for teeth are covered by the NHS for UK patients, getting a prosthetic tooth needn’t break the bank.
-For those who want a natural-looking, permanent way to fill a gap between teeth, a bridge may be the best option.
+For those who want a natural-looking, permanent way to fill a gap between teeth, a dental bridge may be the best option.
 Once fitted, you can forget that it isn’t one of your natural teeth (except for taking extra care to clean it).

 Implants are an even longer-lasting solution and they help retain the patient’s jaw bone and facial shape.
 However, implants are only available privately so cost a lot more.
 Fortunately, there are ways you can save money on dental implants if this is the option you wish to choose.